matteosandrin/matteosandrin.github.io/_posts/15-08-25-let-there-be-markdown.md

 title: Let There Be Markdown
 ---

-Today I discovered the joys of a new cult called markdown.
+Today, while designing this very blog, I discovered the joys of a new cult called "The Markdown Language".
-Because it is still unfamiliar to me, I post this reference to my future self for when I will eventually forget parts of it:
+Here I present to you its core beliefs summarized for future reference:

+**1. Thou shalt emphasize:**

 `_italics_ or *italics*` : _italics_
 `__bold__ or **bold**` : __bold__
 `**_both_**` : **_both_**
 `~~strikethrough~~` : ~~strikethrough~~

+**2. Thou shalt choose the appropriate heading size:**

 #h1 : `#h1`
 ##h2 : `##h2`